By Amanda MacArthur |

 Instructions

-- Combine the lemon juice, lemon zest, ginger, raw honey, and water in a blender.
+- Combine the lemon juice, lemon zest, ginger, raw honey and water in a blender.
 Blend until smooth.

 - Pour the mixture into an ice cube tray and freeze overnight.
+You can fill them half-way to make smaller cubes that are less potent.

 - When you’re ready to enjoy a soothing drink, steep a mint tea bag in a cup of boiling water for 5 minutes.